Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-2-Setup-AzureADConnect/README.md

 ### Prerequisites

 - An on-premise Active Directory environment
 - An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
-- A tenant admin account on Azure Active Directory
+- A tenant admin account in Azure Active Directory

-This document, [Azure AD Connect tool]((https://www.microsoft.com/download/details.aspx?id=47594)) will guide you through the initial steps on how to synchronize an AD FS environment with an Azure Active Directory tenant.
+The [Azure AD Connect tool](https://www.microsoft.com/download/details.aspx?id=47594) will guide you through the initial steps on how to synchronize an AD FS environment with an Azure Active Directory tenant.

 ## Before you install Azure AD Connect

-Please, [kindly read the Azure AD Connect prerequisites](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-prerequisites) before installing it.
+Read the [Azure AD Connect prerequisites](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-prerequisites) before installing it.
 This documentation contains information about hardware and software requirements, security guidelines, installation best practices, and operations not supported by the tool.

 ## Installing Azure AD Connect

-On a domain joined Windows Server 2012 or later, [download and install Azure AD Connect](https://www.microsoft.com/download/details.aspx?id=47594).
+On a domain-joined Windows Server 2012 or later, [download and install Azure AD Connect](https://www.microsoft.com/download/details.aspx?id=47594).
 It is highly recommended that this server is a domain controller.

 The installation wizard will walk you through the tool configuration.